-Allopathy refers to conventional medical practices with natural elements, which were used during a specific era of history.
+Allopathy refers to conventional medical practices with natural elements used during a specific era of history.

 Allopathy is a historical term that is widely used “as a reference for medical practices that included bleeding, purging, vomiting, and the administration of highly toxic medications.”